ceclov/hybrid-PRC2-model/README.md

 # hybrid-PRC2-model

-This is the source code of the publication xx.
+This is the source code of the publication https://doi.org/10.7554/eLife.66454.

 The details of the simulations of this publication is described in the Materials and methods.